We are delighted to announce that we will be launching our first-ever in-person e-Poster session at this year’s UK Stroke Forum.

 The abstract is an important part of any conference or scientific paper and may well be the only part people read.
 Many authors may decide to wait until a week before the abstract submission deadline before thinking through what the abstract should include.
 It is best to start in good time to allow all of your colleagues to read it and provide their feedback.
 So what should it include?
 Here are some useful tips we hope stir your creative thinking:

-- Provide introductory background information that leads to a clear statement of your research question.
+Provide introductory background information that leads into a clear statement of your research question.

 The first section of your abstract is the key selling point to your audience.
 The opening sentences must inform the reader about why you have undertaken this research.
 You should have a very focused research question/project objective and describe it clearly.